rwb/c200/README.md

 * 2h.
 Present a reasonably labeled histogram for each year (5pts).
 * 2i.
 Create a reasonably labeled boxplot showing the homicide rate distribution for each year (5pts).
 * 2j.
 On your boxplot, clearly identify the median and the 1st and 3rd quartiles of the distribution for each year (you can circle and label them on your boxplot); (5pts).
 * 2k.
-Calculate a delta for each state (where delta is the homicide rate for 2022 minus the homicide rate for 2018, calculated for each state); print out the summary table you did in #1 above except now include the delta values in the table (i.e., there should be a delta value on each row of the table; 5pts).
+Calculate delta values for each state (where delta is the homicide rate for 2022 minus the homicide rate for 2018, calculated for each state); print out the summary table you did in #1 above except now include the delta values in the table (i.e., there should be a delta value on each row of the table; 5pts).
 * 2l.
 Create a reasonably labeled boxplot to summarize the distribution of the delta values (5pts).
 * 2m.
 Calculate the average of the delta values; what does this average tell us (5pts)?
 * 2n.
 Calculate the median of the delta values; what does this median tell us (5pts)?